 Plus, another benefit of invoice financing is that the provider won’t check your credit.
 Instead, they care more about your customers’ repayment behaviors.

-Of course, these grants are extremely competitive—you’ll need to put in the time and effort to find the right grants and submit grant applications to possibly access one.
-This being said, there are hundreds of business grants out there—federal, state, local, private grants, and more—so if you think this funding avenue could benefit your business, it might be worth exploring.
+Of course, these grants are competitive—you’ll need to put in the time and effort to find the right grants and submit applications to access one.
+This being said, there are hundreds of business grants out there—federal, state, local, private grants, and more—so if you think this funding avenue could benefit your business, it’s certainly worth exploring.

 If you’re fortunate enough to have friends or family members who can invest in your business or lend you money, it’s a great opportunity.
 Because of your personal relationship, your friends or family members are likely to offer more comfortable terms on an investment agreement than you’d receive from an angel investor, bank, or online alternative lender.